Poldi12/HSZS-Inventory-Scripts/README.md

 # Introduction
-This Project aims to simplify inventory management of consumables(Hopfenkracherl) for the "Hochspannungszeichensaal" at TU Graz.
+This project aims to simplify inventory management of consumables(Hopfenkracherl) with the dedicated kitchenserver.

 # Setup
 python 3.10